sudhig/DW-Migration-to-Redshift-using-SCT/README.md

 4. Open AWS Management Console and choose AWS Region eu-west-1 (Ireland)

-5. Follow lab guide instructions [D1S04 Lab Instructions](https://tiny.amazon.com/1au15p9uc/D1S04LabGuide)
+5. Follow lab guide guide [instructions](D1S04 - Lab Instruction - Migrate Your On-Premises Data Warehouse to Amazon Redshift with AWS SCT.pdf) - you downloded in previous step.

 6. Once the instructor has completed the overview, use above lab guide to migrate DW to Amazon Redshift.